-In October 2018, we announced that based on top line Phase 2 data from Study 106, the Plinabulin/Neulasta Combo was shown to lead to clinically meaningful reduction of the duration of grade 3 and 4 neutropenia, statistically significant reduction of grade 3 and 4 neutropenia and bone pain, and less immune suppression compared with Neulasta monotherapy.
-Only 50% of patients treated with the Plinabulin/Neulasta Combo experienced grade 3 or 4 CIN, versus 81% of patients treated with Neulasta (p=0.0456).
+Based on top line Phase 2 data from Study 106, the Plinabulin/Neulasta Combo was shown to lead to clinically meaningful reduction of the duration of grade 3 and 4 neutropenia, a statistically significant increase in the percentage of patients with no severe neutropenia (grade 3 and 4 neutropenia) in the first cycle of chemotherapy, a statistically significant reduction of bone pain, and less immune suppression compared with Neulasta monotherapy.
+Fifty percent of patients treated with the Plinabulin/Neulasta Combo had no severe neutropenia in the first cycle of chemotherapy, versus 18% of patients treated with Neulasta (p=0.03).
 The duration of grade 3 and 4 neutropenia was only 0.94 days for patients treated with the Plinabulin/Neulasta Combo versus 1.38 days for patients treated with Neulasta.

 The Plinabulin/Neulasta Combo also demonstrated positive safety data in the prevention of CIN.
 Only 6% of patients treated with the Plinabulin/Neulasta Combo experienced at least one day of bone pain versus 95% of patients treated with Neulasta (p<0.0001).
-No patients treated with the Plinabulin/Neulasta Combo experienced at least three days of bone pain, versus 38% of patients treated with Neulasta (p=0.0056).
+No patients treated with the Plinabulin/Neulasta Combo experienced at least three days of bone pain, versus 36% of patients treated with Neulasta (p<0.01).
 Additionally, the Plinabulin/ Neulasta Combo presented good tolerability and no cardio-safety issues.
 Moreover, only 31% of patients treated with the Plinabulin/Neulasta Combo experienced neutrophil overshoot, versus 52% of patients treated with Neulasta.

-In March 2019, we presented at the 2019 ASCO-SITC Clinical Immuno-Oncology Symposium that combining Plinabulin with Neulasta reverses the immune-suppressive profile of Neulasta by lowering the percentage of patients with a neutrophil-to-lymphocyte ratio (NLR) of less than 5 (p<0.007) or with a lymphocyte-to-monocyte ratio (LMR) of greater than 3.2 (p<0.07) versus Neulasta alone.
+Combining Plinabulin with Neulasta reverses the immune-suppressive profile of Neulasta by lowering the percentage of patients with a neutrophil-to-lymphocyte ratio (NLR) of less than 5 (p<0.007) or with a lymphocyte-to-monocyte ratio (LMR) of greater than 3.2 (p<0.07) versus Neulasta alone.